kenchin138/DA-and-DS-Projects/Google_Play_Store_Analysis/README.md

 ## Data Source

-App and review data was scraped from the Google Play Store by Lavanya Gupta in 2018 and uploaded to Kaggle.
+App and review data was scraped from the Google Play Store by Lavanya Gupta and uploaded to Kaggle.
 Original files are listed [here](https://www.kaggle.com/datasets/lava18/google-play-store-apps).